-Spark\ SF Public Schools (the "Organization") was incorporated on January 2, 2015, as a nonprofit corporation and operates exclusively for public and charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code ("IRC").
+Spark SF Public Schools (the "Organization") was incorporated on January 2, 2015, as a nonprofit corporation and operates exclusively for public and charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code ("IRC").
 The Organization is dedicated to building private financial support and partnerships to support the strategic priorities of the San Francisco Unified School District ("SFUSD") so that each and every child receives the quality instruction and equitable support required to thrive in the 21st century.
-Spark\ leverages philanthropic support to pilot new ventures, propel promising ideas, and scale proven practices, learning from what's working and pivoting when necessary, all in the service of driving innovation and progress across San Francisco's public school system.
+The Organization leverages philanthropic support to pilot new ventures, propel promising ideas, and scale proven practices, learning from what's working and pivoting when necessary, all in the service of driving innovation and progress across San Francisco's public school system.
 It does this by researching, identifying, cultivating, soliciting and stewarding strategic private investments towards SFUSD strategic priorities in six key areas:

+Spark Learning: embraces new educational models that are opening up exciting new pathways for teaching and learning.
+By investing in more dynamic tools and classroom experiences that support early education, literacy, science technology engineering & math ("STEM"), and college and career readiness, Spark ensures that school success translates to real world achievement.

+Spark Equity: supports targeted interventions to address the needs of low-income students, English learners, students enrolled in special education, and students of color to address long standing disparities, and put mechanisms in place to counteract them.
+Spark's equity investments are also designed to create positive school cultures and amplify student and parent voices.

+Spark Access: The Organization launched a 2-year initiative, SF Unified Access, at the beginning of the new school year in July 2020 to address the inequities students furthest from opportunity faced in accessing technology so they could continue to learn while schools remained closed due to the COVID-19 pandemic.
+The initiative set out to meet this immediate need as well as provide teachers with the appropriate professional development and training they needed to use the technological tools required for instruction as well as the supports families needed to use and access the hardware and software being used for instruction by their children.
+It also sought to develop a sustainable solution to eliminating the digital divide at SFUSD altogether by creating a one-to-one digital district.

-- 1) Spark\ Learning: embraces new educational models that are opening up exciting new pathways for teaching and learning.
-By investing in more dynamic tools and classroom experiences that support early education, literacy, science technology engineering & math ("STEM"), and, college and career readiness, Spark ensures that school success translates to real world achievement. - 2) Spark\ Equity: supports targeted interventions to address the needs of low-income students, English learners, students enrolled in special education, and students of color to address long standing disparities, and put mechanisms in place to counteract them.
-Spark's equity investments are also designed to create positive school cultures and amplify student and parent voices. - 3) Spark\ Talent: ensures that each school is filled with high-quality leaders, teachers, and staff who are committed to helping our students reach their full potential by expanding homegrown recruitment and retention programs that enlist the best and brightest educators, with special attention to creating a more diverse and culturally representative workforce.
-Investments are also made in coaching, training, and professional development opportunities so that staff are given the tools to continuously grow and learn as professionals. - 4) Spark\ Innovation: seeks investments in reimagining the SFUSD school system that link student learning with the opportunities and imperatives of living, working, and thriving in the city of San Francisco through SFUSD's Middle Grades Redesign.
-Spark\ embraces new ways of structuring student and teacher time, and supporting district-wide innovation through the iLab which develops, tests and refines new school models that inform system wide change. - 5) Spark\ Wellness: prepares students for the demands of 21st century life that require not just strong academic instruction, but school environments that promote and protect children's health and wellbeing by helping students and families access a broader array of services and supports that contribute to whole-family success, and develop a wider range of social and emotional supports that have historically not been an explicit focus of public education.
+Spark Talent: ensures that each school is filled with high-quality leaders, teachers, and staff who are committed to helping our students reach their full potential by expanding homegrown recruitment and retention programs that enlist the best and brightest educators, with special attention to creating a more diverse and culturally representative workforce.
+Investments are also made in coaching, training, and professional development opportunities so that staff are given the tools to continuously grow and learn as professionals.

-SPARK\ SF PUBLIC SCHOOLS Notes to Financial Statements